-The best way to grill steak is to first let it sit out at room temperature for at least 20 minutes – you never want to throw a cold steak straight on the grill!
-The grill temp for steak should be set to 450-500 degrees while you brush your steaks with oil and lightly season with salt and pepper.
+Another tip for the best way to grill steak is to first let it sit out at room temperature for at least 20 minutes – you NEVER want to throw a cold steak straight on the grill.

 Once done grilling, transfer it to a cutting board and tent with foil for about 5 minutes before serving.
 By doing it this way, you will come out with a perfectly grilled steak every time.
 And you’ll have perfect leftovers for lunch the next day!

-But if you want something more fancy, you really need to try some leftover steak recipes stroganoff dishes.
-They are SOOOOO good and a good way to mix things up from the standard everyday type recipe.
+If you’re looking for something more fancy, you really need to try some leftover steak recipes stroganoff dishes.
+They are SOOOOOO good and a good way to mix things up from the standard everyday type recipe.

 Scroll down below to make your very own mushroom stroganoff using leftover steak!